rokmohar/alexa-assistant/readme.md

 8. Audio quality.
 The skill has to convert the Assistant output into a 48kb/s MP3 for use with Alexa which means that the audio loses some fidelity in the process.

 ### PRIVACY WARNING.
 IN ORDER FOR THIS SKILL TO WORK THE LAST RESPONSE FROM GOOGLE MUST BE MADE AVAILABLE AS A PUBLICLY ACCESSIBLE MP3 FILE.
 THIS IS STORED IN AN AWS S3 BUCKET UNDER YOUR CONTROL AND IT IS GIVEN A RANDOMISED NAME TO MINIMISE THE CHANCES OF SOMEONE STUMBLING ON IT.
-IF THIS IS NOT ACCEPTABLE TO YOU THEN PLEASE DO NOT INSTALL THIS SKILL!!!
-SEE THE S3 BUCKET BUCKET INFORMATION SECTION FOR MORE DETAILS.
+IF THIS IS NOT ACCEPTABLE TO YOU THEN PLEASE DO NOT INSTALL THIS SKILL!
+SEE THE S3 BUCKET BUCKET INFORMATION SECTION FOR MORE DETAILS**

-### AWS CHARGES
+# AWS CHARGES
 This Skill uses AWS Polly and S3 which are normally charged on a pay as you go basis (this is charged by Amazon not me).
 There is a free trial tier of these for one year from first use and the resource usage of this skill *should* fall within the limits of this free tier but this will depend on how often you personally use the skill.
 After 12 months, or beyond those free limits, usage will be chargable. **IF PAYING AWS CHARGES IS NOT ACCEPTABLE TO YOU THEN PLEASE DO NOT INSTALL THIS SKILL**

 A breakdown of estimated charges based upon 1000 uses per month are below.
 These figures are taken from https://aws.amazon.com/s3/pricing/ and https://aws.amazon.com/polly/pricing/ as of 4th June 2017.